 ANOUNCEMENT: As of October 2023, travel grant applications are now reviewed on a quarterly basis with deadlines at the end of March, June, September, and December.

 SCOR provides travel support for early-career scientists from low- to medium-income countries to attend ocean science meetings, conferences, workshops, and trainings.
 Please read the information below and fill out the application form.
+The impact of the program was highlighted in:

 Who can apply?